CaseyQWood/Mathhammer/NOTES.md

 **_MVP_**

-- Users can run a simulation between attacker(s) and defender
+- [x] Users can run a simulation between attacker(s) and defender
-  - Returns the mean, 80% band and the chart of the results
+- [x] Returns the mean, 80% band and the chart of the results
-- Users can add/remove/edit models to the attacking "unit" and edit the defending stat brick
+- [x] Users can add/remove/edit models to the attacking "unit" and edit the defending stat brick
-- Has all included modifiers + fishing
+- [ ] Has all included modifiers + fishing
-  - Include critical roll value for anti-\* abilities or 5+ to crit abilities
+  - [ ] Include critical roll value for anti-\* abilities or 5+ to crit abilities
-  - +1/-1 to hit/wound <--- I dont think I need this
-- Has custom Domain
+- [x] Has custom Domain
-- Mobile/Desktop compatible
+- [x] Mobile/Desktop compatible
-- release to testing group
+- [x] release to testing group
-- reRoll saves
+- [ ] reRoll saves

 **_MMP_**